Helena Fourment: First marriage

-Helena Fourment married Rubens on 6 December 1630 in Saint James, when she was 16 years old and he was aged 53.
-His first wife, Isabella Brant, had died in 1626.
+Helena Fourment married Rubens on 6 December 1630 in the Saint James Church in Antwerp, when she was 16 years old and he was aged 53.
+Rubens' first wife, Isabella Brant, had died in 1626.
 Helena's brother Daniël Fourment the younger was married to Clara Brant, the sister of Isabella.
-Daniël Fourment the elder was an art lover and possessed works by Rubens and Jacob Jordaens, and works by Italian masters; he also commissioned from Rubens a series of tapestries depicting the life of Achilles.
+Her father Daniël Fourment the elder was an art lover and possessed works by Rubens and Jacob Jordaens, and works by Italian masters; he also commissioned from Rubens a series of tapestries depicting the life of Achilles.

 Peter Paul Rubens, marr.
 2nd to Helena Fourment: